Marine Engineering: Routes into the Industry

-Marine Engineering is wide ranging, exciting and at the cutting edge of technology.
+Marine Engineering is wide-ranging, exciting and at the cutting edge of technology.
 The challenges facing the sector including emissions, fuel diversification and communications are developing fast and you could be at the forefront of the technology.
-Investment is being made in marine in the UK and as an island nation there are is shortage of need for nautical knowledge!
+Investment is being made in marine in the UK and as an island nation there is a shortage of need for nautical knowledge!

 Want a career in marine engineering?
 These are the routes we would suggest.